Thursday, 29 January 2015

 Electrostatic potential

 Because the electric field is irrotational, it is possible to express the electric field as the gradient of a scalar function, called the electrostatic potential (also known as the voltage).
-An electric field, , points from regions of high potential, Φ, to regions of low potential, expressed mathematically as
+An electric field, E, points from regions of high potential, Φ, to regions of low potential, expressed mathematically as

 The electrostatic potential at a point can be defined as the amount of work per unit charge required to move a charge from infinity to the given point.